All Episodes

 Yeah.

-I don't think it's I don't think it's gonna last because it uh again, we're reliant on other countries uh in terms of output and of supply that's going to be available on the world market.
+I don't think it's going to last because, again, we're reliant on other countries in terms of output and the supply that's going to be available on the world market.

 We don't need to be beholden to them.